 Do you have a big bed or a small bed?

-Banana Muffins is a lower-level reader from the Read it yourself range with a focus on phonics.
-Listen to the audio of the book and have fun repeating the key sound combinations: ch, sh, th and ng.
+Phonics are the building blocks of every child’s reading experience and practising the key sounds combinations in stories can help them understand how to build up words.
+In the Read it Yourself range, Banana Muffins is a lower-level reader from the range with a focus on phonics that can help you work on this together.
+Listen to the audio of the book and have fun repeating: ch, sh, th and ng.

 After listening to the audio or reading aloud, take some sentences out of the book to practise the sound combinations.

-Drilling is a useful technique in repetition of the key sounds.
-Say the words, sound, or sentence quickly, slowly, loudly and then whisper it, this is a fun way to repeat sound combinations together.
-Once they have mastered the sounds, say it really quickly like a tongue twister.
+Drilling is a useful technique in the repetition of key sounds.
+Say the words, sound, or sentence quickly, slowly, loudly and then whisper it.
+This is a fun way to repeat sound combinations together.
+Once they have mastered the sounds, say it quickly like a tongue twister, for added giggles!